mahdi312/event-managment/README.md

 9.  **Deployment (Docker & Kubernetes):** The entire platform is containerized using **Docker** for consistent environments, and we provide basic **Kubernetes manifests** for scalable orchestration.
 10.  **Performance:** Incorporates **connection pooling (HikariCP)** and **caching (Caffeine/Redis)** to optimize database access and API response times.
 11.  **Quality:** Emphasizes **clean code, API design, robust error handling,** and includes **unit and integration tests** for reliability.
+12.  **Micrometer:** A vendor-neutral application metrics facade, integrated into each service to collect performance data.
+13.  **Spring Boot Actuator:** Provides production-ready features for monitoring and managing services, exposing endpoints for health, metrics, and environment details.
+14.  **Zipkin:** A distributed tracing system used to visualize how requests flow through multiple microservices, aiding in performance analysis and debugging.

 In essence, we're building a modern, cloud-native application that is highly available, maintainable, and designed to handle real-world event management scenarios.